 NCache has a self-healing dynamic clustering capability based on a peer-to-peer cluster architecture.
-NCache does not use Windows Clustering or any other OS-based clustering but instead creates its own TCP based dynamic cluster of cache servers.
-The purpose of this dynamic cluster is to provide you 100% uptime by allowing you to add or remove cache servers from the cluster at runtime without stopping the dynamic cluster.
+NCache does not use Windows Clustering or any other OS-based clustering but instead creates its own TCP-based dynamic cluster of cache servers.
+The purpose of this dynamic cluster is to provide you with 100% uptime by allowing you to add or remove cache servers from the cluster at runtime without stopping the dynamic cluster.

-With dynamic clustering you can get the following capabilities:
+With dynamic clustering, you can get the following capabilities:

-100% uptime for the cluster due to peer to peer architecture
+100% uptime for the cluster due to peer-to-peer architecture

 Add or remove cache servers at runtime without stopping the cache